NiranjanS8/snapurl/ARCHITECTURE.md

 It gives structure to the backend and makes it easier to separate controllers, services, repositories, and security logic.

-### MySQL
+### MySQL & Flyway

 MySQL is the system of record.
-It stores:

-- users
-- shortened URLs
-- click events
-- refresh tokens
-- password reset codes

-MySQL is the durable source of truth.
-Even when Redis is used, MySQL remains the final trusted storage layer.
+It stores users, shortened URLs, click events, refresh tokens, and password reset codes.
+Flyway is used to manage database migrations and schema versioning.
+MySQL remains the final trusted storage layer.

 ### Redis